ablab/spades/README.md

 <a name="plasmid"></a>
 `--plasmid `   (same as `plasmidspades.py`)
     This flag is required when assembling only plasmids from WGS data sets (runs plasmidSPAdes, see [paper](https://academic.oup.com/bioinformatics/article/32/22/3380/2525610) for the algorithm details).
 Note, that plasmidSPAdes is not compatible with [single-cell mode](#sc).
 Additionally, we do not recommend to run plasmidSPAdes on more than one library.
-If options `--meta` and `--plasmid` are combined (same as `metaspades.py`) then metaplasmidSPAdes algorithm for extracting plasmids from metagenomic data sets is run (see [paper](https://genome.cshlp.org/content/29/6/961.short) for algorithm details)
+If options `--meta` and `--plasmid` are combined (same as `metaplasmidspades.py`) then metaplasmidSPAdes algorithm for extracting plasmids from metagenomic data sets is run (see [paper](https://genome.cshlp.org/content/29/6/961.short) for algorithm details).

 []()

-For plasmidSPAdes and metaplasmidSPAdes output details see [section 3.6](#sec3.6)
+For plasmidSPAdes and metaplasmidSPAdes output details see [section 3.6](#sec3.6).

 []()

-Additionally for plasmidSPAdes and metaplasmidSPAdes we recommend to additionally verify resulting contigs with [plasmidVerify tool](https://github.com/ablab/plasmidVerify)
+Additionally for plasmidSPAdes and metaplasmidSPAdes we recommend to additionally verify resulting contigs with [plasmidVerify tool](https://github.com/ablab/plasmidVerify).

 []()